AdobeDocs/experience-platform.en/help/destinations/destination-sdk/supported-functions.md

 ## Functions added by Adobe {#functions-added-by-adobe}

-in addition to the out-of-the-box functions provided by [!DNL Pebble], Adobe has created some additional functions that you can use for your data exports.
+In addition to the out-of-the-box functions provided by [!DNL Pebble], see below additional functions created by Adobe that you can use for your data exports.

 ### addedSegments and removedSegments functions {#addedsegments-removedsegments-functions}